Margot-D/SwarmDF/README.md

 The repository also includes examples to help users get started:
 - Jupyter demo notebook: `SwarmDF_demo.ipynb`<br>
-- Python script: `SwarmDF_example_script.py` which basically takes the user through the swarmdf pipeline
+- Python script: `SwarmDF_example_script.py`.

-These provide a walkthrough of the full SwarmDF workflow.
+Both examples provide a step-by-step walkthrough of the complete SwarmDF workflow, from data retrieval and preprocessing to electrodynamic reconstruction and validation.

 ## Current status